In many ways,

 Some people on

-Tanya's CRF Support Groupbelieve that new carpets and floors contain potential
+Tanya's CKD Support Groupbelieve that new carpets and floors contain potential

 toxins for cats - several people have noted that their cats developed CKD